Aenariss/DIP/content-blocking/README.md

 When saving the results, if a result with a given name already exists, it will be overwritten.

-In case of an error, a copy of your hosts file is preserved in this folder.
-If no error happened, it is removed automatically.

 Windows may not work with custom DNS server, it prefers ipv6 dns resolution -> disable ipv6 in adapter options: control panel -> Network -> View network status -> Change adapter settings -> Properties -> ipv6

 To get a list of pages to populate the page_list.txt, try Tranco (not ideal, contains CDNs, DNS servers...) or https://dataforseo.com/free-seo-stats/top-1000-websites